-Turkey does not recognize same-sex marriages, civil unions or domestic partnership benefits for same-sex couples.
+As stated above, Turkey does not recognize same-sex marriages, civil unions or domestic partnership benefits for same-sex couples.
 Thus, there is not any difference on taxation for the same-sex couples in Turkey.

-Turkey does not recognize same-sex marriages, civil unions or domestic partnership benefits for same-sex couples.
+As stated above, Turkey does not recognize same-sex marriages, civil unions or domestic partnership benefits for same-sex couples.
 Thus, there is not any difference on taxation for the same-sex couples in Turkey.